tpope/vim-fireplace/README.markdown

-Standard stuff here.  `:Eval` evaluates a range (`:%Eval` gets the whole file), `:Require` requires a namespace with `:reload` (`:Require!` does `:reload-all`), either the current buffer or a given argument.
+Standard stuff here.  `:Eval` evaluates a range (`:%Eval` gets the whole file), `:Require` requires a namespace with `:reload` (`:Require!` does `:reload-all`), either the current buffer or a given argument.  `:RunTests` kicks off `(clojure.test/run-tests)` and loads the results into the quickfix list.

 There's a `cp` operator that evaluates a given motion (`cpp` for the outermost form under the cursor). `cm` and `c1m` are similar, but they only run `clojure.walk/macroexpand-all` and `macroexpand-1` instead of evaluating the form entirely.

 Any failed evaluation loads the stack trace into the location list, which can be easily accessed with `:lopen`.